 Wesley asked for granola in his smoothie bowl, but your favorite nuts, chia seeds or even a few mini chocolate chips are all great options to sprinkle around your heart.
 We used Nature Valley Protein Oats ‘n Dark Chocolate because that is Wesley’s favorite.

-Wesley loved this breakfast!
+Wesley loved this Valentine’s Day breakfast idea!
 He gave it two enthusiastic thumbs up.

 What have you been up to with your mini chefs?